This module is unable to communicate with the

 - A Voter who chooses to mark the ballot manually will go into a privacy booth and mark the ballot with a pen provided then place it into the Ballot Counting System (BCS).

-- A Voter who chooses to mark the ballot by machine will use the Accessible Voting System to mark the ballot then place it into the Ballot Counting System (BCS).
+- A Voter who chooses to mark the ballot by machine will use the Expressvote System (AVS) to mark the ballot then place it into the Ballot Counting System (BCS).

 - The Election Day polling place closes at 7 p.m. or after the last Voter has cast their ballot.